Kenneth C. Griffin

 Kenneth Cordele Griffin (born October 15, 1968) is an American hedge fund manager, entrepreneur and investor.
 He is the founder, chief executive officer, co-chief investment officer, and 80% owner of Citadel LLC, a multinational hedge fund.
-He also owns Citadel Securities, one of the largest market makers in the U.S.
+He also owns Citadel Securities, one of the largest market makers in the United States.

-In 2022 Griffin had an estimated net worth of US$27.2 billion and was ranked 53rd on the Forbes 400 list of richest people in the United States.
-He was included in Forbes 2023 list of America's Most Generous Givers, stating that Griffin has donated $1.56 billion to various charitable causes, primarily consisting of education, economic mobility and medical research.
+As of October 2025, Griffin had an estimated net worth of $50.4 billion, making him the world's 21st-richest person.
+He was included in Forbes's 2023 list of the United States' Most Generous Givers, according to which he has donated $1.56 billion to various charitable causes, primarily in education, economic mobility, and medical research.

-Griffin has contributed tens of millions of dollars to political candidates and causes, primarily those of the Republican Party.
-He has also donated to a number of charitable causes, particularly in the fields of education and the arts.
-He owns an art collection valued at $800 million and personal residences valued in total at over $1 billion.
+Griffin has contributed hundreds of millions of dollars to political candidates and causes, usually Republican or conservative in ideology.

 Early life and education

 Griffin was born in 1968 in Daytona Beach, Florida, the son of a building supplies executive.
-Griffin's father had various jobs, and was a project manager for General Electric.
+His father had various jobs, and was a project manager for General Electric.
 Griffin's grandmother, Genevieve Huebsch Gratz, inherited an oil business, three farms, and a seed business.

 Griffin grew up in Boca Raton, Florida, with some time in Texas, and Wisconsin.
-He went to middle school in Boca Raton followed by Boca Raton Community High School, where he was the president of the math club.
-In high school, Griffin ran a discount mail-order education software firm out of his bedroom called EDCOM.
-In a 1986 article in the Sun-Sentinel, Griffin stated that he thought he would become a businessman or lawyer and that he believed the job market for computer programmers would significantly decrease over the coming decade.
+He went to middle school in Boca Raton and Boca Raton Community High School, where he was the president of the math club.
+In high school, Griffin ran a discount mail-order education software firm, EDCOM, out of his bedroom.
+In a 1986 article in the Sun-Sentinel, he said he thought he would become a businessman or lawyer and that he believed the job market for computer programmers would significantly decrease over the coming decade.

 Griffin started at Harvard College in the fall of 1986.
 That year, one of his first investments was to buy put options on Home Shopping Network, making a $5,000 profit.
 He also invested in convertible arbitrage opportunities in convertible bonds.
-Despite a ban on running businesses from campus, Griffin convinced school administrators to allow him to install a satellite dish on the roof of the Cabot House dormitory to receive stock quotes.
-He also asked Terrence J. O’Connor, the manager of convertible bonds at Merrill Lynch in Boston, to open a brokerage account for him with $100,000 that Griffin had gotten from his grandmother, his dentist, and others.
+Despite a ban on running businesses from campus, Griffin convinced school administrators to allow him to install a satellite dish on the roof of Cabot House, a dormitory, to receive stock quotes.
+He also asked Terrence J. O'Connor, the manager of convertible bonds at Merrill Lynch in Boston, to open a brokerage account for him with $100,000 that Griffin had gotten from his grandmother, his dentist, and others.
 His first fund launched in 1987 with $265,000, days after his 19th birthday.
-The fund launched in time to profit from short positions on Black Monday (1987).
-Griffin graduated in 1989 with a degree in economics.
+The fund launched in time to profit from short positions on Black Monday.
+Griffin graduated in 1989 and received a Bachelor of Arts degree with a major in economics.